JuliaComputing/SQLStrings.jl/README.md

-# SqlStrings
+# SQLStrings

-SqlStrings.jl provides the `@sql_cmd` macro to allow SQL query strings to be constructed by normal-looking string interpolation but without risking SQL formatting errors or SQL injection attacks on your application.
+SQLStrings.jl provides the `@sql_cmd` macro to allow SQL query strings to be constructed by normal-looking string interpolation but without risking SQL formatting errors or SQL injection attacks on your application.
 For example, the code